Ervin-Capuno/flutter_ui_final_project/README.md

 - skeleton_text: (verion 3.0.1): Used to create a skeleton UI.
 - image_picker: (version 0.8.5+3): Used to pick image from the local device.

-Markdown
-## Getting Started with Your Flutter Project
+## Getting Started with the Flutter Project

-This guide walks you through setting up and running your downloaded Flutter project.
+This guide walks you through setting up and runnin this downloaded Flutter project.

 **1. Download the Project**